-- How Natural Pearls Are Created
+How Natural Pearls Are Created

-- How Cultured Pearls Are Created
+How Cultured Pearls Are Created

-- Differences in Appearance
+Differences in Appearance

-- Cultured Is Not Imitation
+Cultured Pearls are Not Imitation

+Pearl prices can vary greatly.
 Because natural pearls are rare and difficult to find, they are typically quite expensive.
 Perfect strands of natural pearls are even more uncommon and can be among the most expensive pieces of jewelry.
 Cultured pearls can also be expensive, depending on their luster, shape, and size, but are available in a range of prices.
 Both natural and cultured pearls of all varieties can be a valuable jewelry investment, so shop for and purchase your pearl jewelry carefully.